Misinformation: Other interventions

 Broadly described, the report recommends building resilience to scientific misinformation and a healthy online information environment and not having offending content removed.
 It cautions that censorship could e.g. drive misinformation and associated communities "to harder-to-address corners of the internet".

 Online misinformation about climate change can be counteracted through different measures at different stages.
 Prior to misinformation exposure, education and "inoculation" are proposed.
 Technological solutions, such as early detection of bots and ranking and selection algorithms are suggested as ongoing mechanisms.
 Post misinformation, corrective and collaborator messaging can be used to counter climate change misinformation.
 Incorporating fines and similar consequences has also been suggested.

 The International Panel on the Information Environment was launched in 2023 as a consortium of over 250 scientists working to develop effective countermeasures to misinformation and other problems created by perverse incentives in organizations disseminating information via the Internet.

 There also is research and development of platform-built-in as well as browser-integrated (currently in the form of addons) misinformation mitigation.
 This includes quality/neutrality/reliability ratings for news sources.
 Wikipedia's perennial sources page categorizes many large news sources by reliability.
 Researchers have also demonstrated the feasibility of falsity scores for popular and official figures by developing such for over 800 contemporary elites on Twitter as well as associated exposure scores.

+Trust in institutions and sources tends to increase with political congruence or similarity.
+Politically distant sources increase the resistance to believing facts, while politically close sources increase susceptibility to misinformation.
 Strategies that may be more effective for lasting correction of false beliefs include focusing on intermediaries (such as convincing activists or politicians who are credible to the people who hold false beliefs, or promoting intermediaries who have the same identities or worldviews as the intended audience), minimizing the association of misinformation with political or group identities (such as providing corrections from nonpartisan experts, or avoiding false balance based on partisanship in news coverage), and emphasizing corrections that are hard for people to avoid or deny (such as providing information that the economy is unusually strong or weak, or describing the increased occurrence of extreme weather events in response to climate change denial).